SQream/sqream_docs/architecture/concurrency_and_scaling_in_sqream.rst

 Concurrency and Scaling in SQreamDB
 ===================================

 A SQreamDB cluster can execute one statement per worker process while also supporting the concurrent operation of multiple workers.
-Utility functions with minimal resource requirements, such as :ref:`show_server_status`, will be executed regardless of the workload.
+Utility functions with minimal resource requirements, such as :ref:`show_server_status`, :ref:`show_locks`, and :ref:`show_node_info` will be executed regardless of the workload.

 Minimum Resource Required Per Worker: